Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 > ℹ️ This is the final step in the Trusted Recovery process.
 After this point, the recovered device is fully operational under the recovered root account.

+### 🧩 Recovery Claim: Execution Flow Clarification

+The recovery claim can be initiated via either `pallet_nfc_recovery` or `pallet_token_recovery`, using:

+- `claim_recovery_with_nfc`
+- `claim_recovery_with_token`

+These functions **do not perform additional validation** of the method used to initiate them.
+Instead, they act as entry points to trigger the unified recovery flow orchestrated by `pallet_unify_recovery`.

+#### ✅ What Happens Internally

+Regardless of how the claim is triggered, `pallet_unify_recovery`:

+- **Checks whether the recovery threshold has been reached**, based on previously registered vouching events (e.g., via VCA token, NFC tag, or trusted contacts),
+- **Executes the recovery** if the conditions are met,
+- **Clears all recovery-related state**, including:
+  - VCA token metadata (CID),
+  - Associated NFC tags,
+  - Lost account references.

+> ⚠️ **Important**:
+> The pallet used to initiate the claim (NFC or VCA token) **does not imply that method was used for vouching**.
+> The claim operation is simply a trigger — the actual authorization logic is enforced by `pallet_unify_recovery`.

+This design ensures that recovery claims remain modular, flexible, and consistent across multiple authentication methods.

 :::info more details